 searching the room for him.
 In another part of the clinic, Peter is tied up in a

-and his sidekick Bruno make plans to transport the professor out of the country.
+and his sidekick Bruno executes a plot 4 out of 5 brain surgeons would reject: to transport the professor out of the country.

 Bruno prepares to shoot Peter but the sinister doc stops him insisting on